Scripts Are Tactics. Playbooks Are Strategy.

 What a Complete Sales Playbook Contains

 Phase 05 of the GTM methodology builds the playbook that most sales organizations are missing.
-It is not a document — it is an operational system with five interconnected components.
+It is not a document — it is an operational system with five interconnected components Sagentix Phase 05 Sales Process, 2026.

 1. MEDDPICC Qualification Framework (12-Point)

-The standard MEDDPICC framework (Metrics, Economic Buyer, Decision Criteria, Decision Process, Identify Pain, Champion, Competition) provides 8 qualification dimensions.
+The standard MEDDPICC framework (Metrics, Economic Buyer, Decision Criteria, Decision Process, Paper Process, Identify Pain, Champion, Competition) provides 8 qualification dimensions and has become the default qualification language in enterprise B2B, with adoption roughly doubling between 2021 and 2022 among complex B2B sales organizations (Forecastio, 2025).
 Phase 05 extends this with two additional elements specific to evidence-backed selling and a structured scoring model that produces a 12-point qualification score per opportunity.

 The scoring model does not just ask "do we have a champion?"
 It asks: "Does our champion have the organizational authority to push this through procurement, and have they done so before?"
 The difference between a 6/12 and an 8/12 determines whether the deal gets full pursuit resources or goes into a nurture sequence.